TheOdinProject/curriculum/javascript/organizing-js/es6-modules.md

 Don't be fooled!
 We're going to cover much more than just the new module syntax in this lesson!
 Before we can really _use_ these modules, we're going to have to learn about __npm__ and __webpack__ which are both topics that will be _very_ useful to you even beyond this lesson.
 In the end, the modules themselves are simple to implement, so we're going to take this chance to learn about a few other things.

-### Learning Outcomes
-After completing this lesson, you will be able to:

-- Explain what npm is and where it was commonly used before being adopted on the frontend.
-- Describe what `npm init` does and what `package.json` is.
-- Know how to install packages using npm.
-- Describe what a JavaScript module bundler like webpack is.
-- Explain what the concepts "entry" and "output" mean as relates to webpack.
-- Briefly explain what a development dependency is.
-- Explain what "transpiling code" means and how it relates to frontend development.
-- Briefly describe what a task runner is and how it's used in frontend development.
-- Describe how to write an npm automation script.
-- Explain one of the main benefits of writing code in modules.
-- Explain "named exports" and "default exports".

 ### The History of JavaScript

 Why do we even need or want this stuff?
 What do you gain from all of this added complexity?
 These are good questions.. with good answers.